 - Fare difference applies if the new booking is at a higher fare than the original fare purchased

-- All cancellations will be processed as customer credit for future travel
+- Cancellations on bookings made via Air North’s website or call centre will be processed as customer credit for future travel

-- Credit will be valid for use for up to two years from the original date of booking
+- Credit will be valid for use for up to one year from the original date of booking

 If you booked directly with Air North through website or via our reservations team, you may use the online Manage My Booking tool to cancel a booking.
-Changes to bookings made on our website or through or call centre can only be made by phone at 1.800.661.0407 (toll-free in North America) or (867) 668.2228.
+Bookings made via our website or our call centre may only changed by calling our reservations team at 1.800.661.0407 (toll-free in North America) or (867) 668.2228.